w3c/wai-aria-practices/README.md

 parse the existing html file to create a table of contents file and fix the links in the existing includes file.

+The script also adds a symlink for all the example files such that all links to the examples now work as well.
+They look exactly like they looked in the original practices, but if we want to add them into the `wai-website` template we could follow a very similar solution that we used for the aria-practices index page.

 The site is rendering but the links are all broken so we will need to figure out a process for making these links work.